 As the outcome indicates after hours, K-NN imputation has the smallest average difference.
 Mean imputation and Median imputation has similar outcomes, which may be because Mean is close to Median in this dataset.

 After completing this part, my understanding of testing the performance of a data mining algorithm has been improved.
 There are multiple ways to build a model, to impute missing data, or to handle unknown information.
 What we can do is to try out several different ways to do that, can compare the performance of these chosen methods.
 Although sometimes the comparison can be hard to perform because we don’t know that right answer for some real missing data value.
 However, we can do tests based on known data to gain a close estimation of the performance of each method.
 I believe the model chosen for the case or the algorithm used for the problem can be continuously improved when more training data is offered.
 Although the model is made to fit in the known patterns, more training can normally lead to higher accuracy in predicting unknown instances.
 ‘I have seen too much, so I can predict unknown better as an elder.’
 A generalized summary of testing the performance is to use known data as problems that we’ve already known the answer to test our algorithm and to see how accurate their predictions are.
 Then use future data as training data to refine those methods.
-Code for imputation written in python can be found on my Github.

 Associate Rules Mining

 We are going to use the AR method to find possible gene regulation in Alzheimer’s disease using the AD data.
-First, in order to convert gene expressions to buy or no buy that can be used in Apriori Algorithm.
-Considering that 8560 genes are too many to generating frequent itemsets, I use 1800 genes to perform the associated rules mining.
+First, in order to convert gene expressions to buy or no buy that can be used in the Apriori Algorithm.
+Considering that 8560 genes are too many for generating frequent itemsets, I use 1800 genes to perform the associated rules mining.

 Here starts the Apriori Algorithm part: using python to do Apriori algorithm (for 3 days) on the case and ctrl dataset after preprocessing.
 Using the outcomes for 5 * 4 = 20 different combinations of min support and min confidence to plot the below figures for the two datasets.
 We can find out that the number of itemsets and AR found by the Apriori algorithm increases exponentially, which can be seen from the mostly linear lines from the log10 plots.